 Uptrace Configuration

-You can tweak Uptrace settings and change the generated ClickHouse database schema using a single YAML config file.
+You can customize Uptrace settings and change the generated ClickHouse database schema with a single YAML config file.

 Config location